JolanDUBOIS/ecmwf-utils/README.md

 Core steps performed by the code:

 1. Load configuration and parse the query JSON
+2. Build a base MARS request using for instance `variables`, `lookback` and `step-granularity`
+3. Create requests for each issued time for the ECMWF API:
-2. Compute a smallest bounding box for the given points and generate `area` and `grid` strings for ECMWF requests
+    - If the retrieval mode is `grid`, compute the smallest bounding box for the given points and generate the appropriate `area` and `grid` request parameters
-3. Build a base MARS request using `lookback` and `step-granularity`
+    - If the retrieval mode is `point`, create one request per point in the query
-4. Iterate over the requested dates and issued times (currently `00` and `12`) and request forecasts
+4. Iterate over the requested dates and issued hours (`issue_hours`) and request forecasts
 5. Allocate storage paths, write the NetCDF file returned by ECMWF, save the query JSON alongside it, and add an entry to `index.csv`

 Key modules:

-- `src/ecmwf_client.py` — builds MARS requests and executes them via `ecmwfapi`
+- `src/ecmwf_client` — manages the builder and executer of MARS requests
 - `src/storage.py` — manages allocation, finalization and the `index.csv`
 - `src/query.py` — query dataclasses and parsing